Each year Image X Institute offers a Summer Research Program, running across January and February.

 Successful applicants will be invited to choose from the projects below (please note, more projects will be added in the next month).
 Scholarships will be awarded based on the student’s academic transcript, relevant academic background or any research experience.

-More projects will be added in September/October
+More projects are being added across September/October

 Project description: